 What is the best quadcopter to start out with for beginners?

-When I first started in this hobby, I had nobody to teach me, I had no resource like this article to tell me what’s wrong or right..
-So I went and bought a 450mm quadcopter with a KK2 flight controller as my first quadcopter.
+When I first started in the hobby, I had nobody to teach me and resources like this article were few and far between.
+So I went and randomly bought a huge 450mm quadcopter with a KK2 flight controller as my first quadcopter, which turned out to be a huge mistake.

-You can probably guess what happened next – I took off, had no idea how to control the thing, it just rocketed into the sky, I was horrified and cut my throttle.
-“Bang!”
-The quad was totally destroyed in the crash and that was my glorious 15 seconds with my first quad :(
+You can probably guess what happened next – I took off, had no idea how to control the thing, it just rocketed into the sky within seconds!

-I cannot stress this enough: DO NOT fly a full size drone until you get some experience in flying.
+I cannot stress this enough: DO NOT fly a full size drone until you get some experience of flying.

 Simulators are your best friends!

-Take a look at this guide and understand the types of drones on the market, and identify which one is that you want
+Take a look at this guide and understand the differences between micro quad, and other types of drones on the market, and identify which one you want

-Toy grade micro quads are very affordable, usually in the price range between $20 to $50.
+Toy grade micro quads are very affordable, usually between $20 to $50.

 They are light weight and small, which means they won’t get damaged as easily as the bigger models.
 They are also easier to fly and maneuver in smaller places such as in your living room.